 - If you are adding a URL asset that points to a video on a website such as YouTube, use the embedded link as shown below to ensure that the video plays properly when shared.

 - You can add tags to the URL asset, similar to other assets, that will help when filtering content and adding to smart folders.
 As an admin, you can also determine the permissions related to this URL asset.
 Select View in Showpad to have the external website open in Showpad, but know that some browsers don't allow this, and will open in a new tab.
-If you don't want the name of the URL to be displayed, check off Hide name in Channel.
+For websites like Apple, it may be best to not select open in Showpad, as they can't be iFramed.
+If you don't want the name of the URL to be displayed, check off Hide name in Experience.
 Once you've selected all the options you want, click Add.

 - When you are viewing your content library, URL assets will be identifiable by the .url file extension.
 Like other content in the library, you will be able to edit details about the URL asset in the right pane when the asset is selected.